 Business schools want to admit candidates that they believe can withstand the quantitative rigor of an MBA program.

 Whether you are a non-traditional applicant with limited exposure to quant-focused work or someone who did not perform well in those courses as an undergrad, there is no need to beat yourself up over things that cannot be changed.
+Instead, focus on what you CAN change!

-Here are five steps that you can take now to boost your quantitative profile.
+Here are five steps that you can take now to boost your quantitative profile:

 2. Take in-person classes.